 Determines if the specified permission is implied by this object.

-This method checks that the topic name of the target is implied by the topic name of this object.
-The list of TopicPermission actions must either match or allow for the list of the target object to imply the target TopicPermission action.
+must either match or allow for the list of the target object to imply the

 x/y/*,"publish" -> x/y/z,"publish" is true